 On top of this, there was no defined process for prioritizing work based on business value.
 Features, bugs, and infrastructure chores would be addressed based on whatever seemed most urgent at the time.
 There was no clear finish line and therefore no way to measure progress.

-First thing, I worked with the team to reoriented all development procedures and routines around the delivery of features, instead of disjointed developer to-do items.
-Every feature has one developer who is responsible for delivering that feature top to bottom.
+First thing, I worked with the team to reoriented all engineering procedures and routines around the delivery of features, instead of disjointed engineer to-do items.
+Every feature has one engineer who is responsible for delivering that feature top to bottom.
 To make this possible, the product team defines explicit acceptance criteria from the perspective of an end user.
 Now when a feature is delivered, the Product and QA teams were much more likely sign off on it the first time, without costly confusion and rework.

 I also worked with the Product team to define coherent milestones against which we could track progress.
 To keep from getting too focused on product delivery at the expense of accumulating technical debt, we defined a flexible policy for prioritizing ad hoc bug fixes and maintenance chores into those product milestones.